-6.5.1 Requirements - Vulnerable and/or at risk Aboriginal or Torres Strait Islander families
+6.5.1 Requirements - Vulnerable and/or at risk Aboriginal and Torres Strait Islander families

-- A member of the family identifies as Aboriginal or Torres Strait Islander. - There is a child/ren unborn to under 18 years of age. - The family would benefit from access to family support interventions and/or referral to specialist support services. - The child and family have had previous involvement with, or are at risk of progressing into the statutory child protection system. - The child is not currently in need of ongoing Child Safety intervention.
+- A member of the family identifies as Aboriginal and Torres Strait Islander. - There is a child/ren unborn to under 18 years of age. - The family would benefit from access to early family support interventions and/or referral to specialist support services. - The child and family have had previous involvement with, or are at risk of progressing into the statutory child protection system. - The child is in need of ongoing intervention by Child Safety.

-6.5.2 Considerations - Vulnerable and/or at risk Aboriginal or Torres Strait Islander families
+6.5.2 Considerations - Vulnerable and/or at risk Aboriginal and Torres Strait Islander families